 Comment: On the contrary, Paul affirmed that every word in the Bible "is given by inspiration of God" (2 Tm 3:16); Peter said of the Bible, "holy men of God spake as they were moved by the Holy Ghost" (2 Pt 1:21); and the psalmist said, "For ever, O LORD, thy word is settled in heaven" (Ps 119:89).
 While Jude 1:3. says “Contend for the faith that was once for all delivered to the saints”.

-[Also See Inspiration of The Bible and Authorship of The Bible]
+[Also See How The Bible Was Written and Authorship of The Bible]

 Templeton: “No one should say that God can be reached by only one path” (The Humble Approach Pages 46,55).